FAST TRACK CEM PREPARATORY COURSE FOR ENERGY MANAGERS

 Maintenance and Commissioning

-Benefits of Commissioning
+• Benefits of commissioning

-ABOUT THE INSTRUCTORS
+ABOUT THE INSTRUCTOR

 CLINT D. CHRISTENSON, C.E.M., is currently a consultant and instructor providing optimization services for industrial, commercial and institutional customers.
-He previously served as Senior Buildings Engineer for Pacific Northwest National Laboratories, Senior Energy Engineer with NORESCO, Inc., and the Director of Advanced Solutions for Johnson Controls, Inc. Clint served as the Director of Oklahoma State University's Industrial Assessment Center while pursuing a Ph.D.
+He previously served as Senior Buildings Engineer for Pacific Northwest National Laboratories, Senior Energy Engineer with NORESCO, Inc., and the Director of Advanced Solutions for Johnson Controls, Inc. Clint also served as the Director of Oklahoma State University's Industrial Assessment Center.
 His broad experience in energy management has included the conducting of over 150 industrial, commercial, and institutional energy surveys over 20 years.
 He has published widely in the energy field, and made numerous presentations at national and international conferences.

 Note: Below are standard seminar hours.
 Please refer to your registration confirmation letter to confirm actual seminar hours for the program for which you have registered.